Avoiding Plateaus in Your Training

 And, you can head these plateaus off before they can even set in by including this type of work in your training on a regular basis.
 It is very popular to throw in band and chain training once a month to your target movement, and every 3 weeks of training is what Josh McIntyre highlighted in the recent interview I did with him.

 You are going to feel like a MACHINE when you start including these things in your training.
 Especially, the chains, due to the awesome mechanical sounds they make.
 Its like training inside a Strength Building Factory.

 Feel the Sensation of Cards Disintegrating in Your Hands

 - Build Bigger Traps by Intensifying the Shrug

 - How to Building Muscle – Traps and Triceps

 - Back Off!
 Massive Muscle Building for Your Back

 - 10 Reasons to Try Dips Plus Weight

 This entry was posted on Wednesday, September 11th, 2013 at 8:11 am and is filed under athletic strength training lift odd objects, muscle building anatomy, muscle-building-workouts, strength training muscle building workouts, strength training powerlifting, strength training to improve athletic performance.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.

 About Jedd Johnson